orioncrocker/isitclean/README.md

 genius.excluded_terms = ["(Remix)", "(Live)"] # Exclude songs with these words in their title
 ```

-Search for five songs by 'Protest The Hero' and save the lyrics:
+Search for ten songs by 'Protest The Hero' and save the lyrics:

 ```bash
 python3 -m isitclean artist "Protest The Hero" --max-songs 10